StudyFrenchSpanish

 Website: LINK

-You can acquire an elementary level by enrolling in the Korean language course at Pune University.
-The KODIAN Pune organizes the program.
+Enrolling in the Korean language course at Pune University, organized by KODIAN Pune, can help you acquire an elementary level.
 The entire session lasts 48 hours.

-They started the first batch in August 2019.
-The fee for a three months course is Rs.6,000.
-The students earn a Certificate on the completion of the program.
+The first batch started in August 2019.
+The fee for a three-month course is Rs.6,000.
+Upon completion of the program, students earn a Certificate.

 Address: International Center, Pune University.